-The 2013 Assembly adopted legislation in preparation for the passage of federal legislation empowering states to require the collection and remittance of sales and use taxes by remote sellers.
+The 2011 Assembly adopted legislation, updated in subsequent years, in preparation for the passage of federal legislation empowering states to require the collection and remittance of sales and use taxes by remote sellers.
 Effective the date permitted by federal legislation, local meals and beverage tax will increase from 1.0 percent to 1.5 percent.
 The Governor's FY 2015 budget includes legislation to reverse these provisions.
+The Assembly did not concur.